You’ve read those “make money online” articles for teachers that basically list a bunch of generic side jobs.

 It advertises itself as an online school providing “a high-quality, personalized education experience” to students.

-A former colleague of mine now works for this company as an administrator, and she says it’s very tough work.
+A former colleague of mine now works for this company as an administrator.

 Note that working for K12 is pretty much a full-time thing, but if you’re okay teaching in a K12 setting in a complete virtual setting, this option may work for you.